 - God pronounces sentence both on the Serpent and on Humans.

-- Clearly God is running the show, He’s in total control of the situation, He issues the sentence
+- God is running the show; He’s in total control of the situation, He issues the sentence,

-- Notice a couple of very important aspects of the sentence:
+- Notice a couple of essential aspects of the sentence:

 A bruise to the head is much more unpleasant than a bruise to the heel, although both hurt.
 As we shall see, the bruise to the Serpent’s head is a ‘fatal bruise’ that ultimately takes him out of circulation.
 Although the Serpent will provide crushing adversity, there is overriding hope.
 That is the message God gives humans through Eve: Humans will triumph—after difficult times and multiple injuries—but they will prevail in the end.

-Humans are never left without hope and a future.
-And as we ponder the ‘state of our earth’ and develop the rest of the play—which will get very ugly—this hope of a bright uplifting future needs to be clearly kept in mind.
+God never leaves humans without hope and a future.
+And as we ponder the ‘state of our earth’ and develop the rest of the play—which will get very ugly—keep this hope of bright, uplifting future in mind.
 Click To Tweet

 Humans are never left without hope and a future.
 And as we ponder the ‘state of our earth’ and develop the rest of the play—which will get very ugly—this hope of a bright uplifting future needs to be clearly kept in mind.

-As we bump, thud and jolt along, oftentimes very uncomfortably, losing loved ones, not understanding why mayhem and havoc hit even good people, please keep in mind that the real instigator of woes will be definitively wounded and that humans will end up on a peaceful highway.
+Humanity bumps, thuds, and jolts along.
+Frequently very uncomfortably, losing loved ones, and not understanding why mayhem and havoc hit even good people.
+Please keep in mind that the real instigator of woes will be definitively wounded and that humans will end up on a peaceful highway.

-This story has a happy ending, but the road leading to this ultimate harmony and serenity is paved with boulders, hardship and adversity—for solid and comprehensible reasons, as the story reveals.
+This story has a happy ending.
+Still, the road leading to this ultimate harmony and serenity is paved with boulders, hardship, and adversity—for solid and understandable reasons, as the story reveals.

-Let’s get a glimpse of Scene 7, the consequences of Adam and Eve’s non-compliance… the life of obstacles that lies ahead.
+Let’s get a glimpse of Scene 7, the consequences of Adam and Eve’s non-compliance with the life of obstacles that lies ahead.

-Adam and Eve wonder what they will do next.
-This is the worst outcome they could have imagined, but they are united.
-For now, they don’t squabble.
+Adam and Eve wonder what they will do next; this is the worst outcome they could have imagined, but they are united.
+For now, they don’t quarrel.
 They hold each other tightly.

 This blog post is an excerpt from chapter 4.6 of Origin of the Universe

-In some myths like Naga and Jormungandr the Serpent is presented as a beneficent being, sustaining and protecting the world–a blessing for humankind.
-In other cultures he’s presented as a malevolent being.
-However, in all myths and legends he is always presented as a powerful central figure.
-If you like, do some of your own research to see what this being represents.
+In some myths like Naga and Jormungandr, the Serpent is presented as a benign being, sustaining and protecting the world–a blessing for humankind.
+Other cultures picture him as an evil being.
+However, in all myths and legends, he is always presented as an influential central figure.
+If you like, do some research to see what this being represents.

 What is fiction?
-What is truth?
+What is the truth?
 Is the Bible presentation just another myth?
-Is it the basis on which all the other myths are based?
-All these questions and many more will be answered as we get to them in the correct context.
-Right now, I simply suggest to continue reading as the plot thickens.
+Is it the basis for all the other tales?
+The Explanation will answer all these questions and many more as we get to them in the correct context.
+Right now, I suggest continuing reading as the plot thickens.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Interplay between and Sentence of the Serpent, Man and Woman
+Please use the Social Network links just below to share this information from The Explanation, Interplay between and Sentence of the Serpent, Man and Woman